Zcash (ZEC) wallet

 Expect that your devices could be compromised, at any given time, so always pay careful attention to what you see on your mobile/computer screen.

 Be aware of phishing sites.
-Ensure you're connecting to the right exchange or URL and double-check that you're logging into the right web application/site.
+Ensure you're connecting to the right swap or URL and double-check that you're logging into the right web application/site.

 Use a protected WiFi connection, which utilizes advanced cryptography, such as the WPA-2 protocol.
 Do never attempt to connect your wallet online through public WiFi.